Nuclear Medicine Tech Jobs in USA with Visa Sponsorship

 Is nuclear medicine tech a specialty occupation for H-1B purposes?

 Yes.
 Nuclear medicine technology qualifies as a specialty occupation because it requires a bachelor's degree or higher in a specific technical field.
-USCIS has approved H-1B petitions for this role consistently, particularly when the petition documents the clinical and scientific complexity of the position and the degree requirement is clearly stated in the job description.
+USCIS has approved H-1B visa petitions for this role consistently, particularly when the petition documents the clinical and scientific complexity of the position and the degree requirement is clearly stated in the job description.

 Do nuclear medicine tech roles commonly offer visa sponsorship?